vshotarov/lamya/README.md

 - The way i handle reading the config file means is not very developer friendly, as then you have no auto completion on the config and site properties

 # Todos
+- because im using relative urls, make sure to define a canonical one
 - add user data to ContentTree classes?
 - implement pagination on the AggregatedPage
 - make the automatically build home page an aggregate of all the content on the website by default, but with the support of specifying the content to be aggregated, so it can be limited down to say all the blog posts only